Oro (wrestler)

-Jesús Javier Hernández Silva (December 24, 1971 – October 26, 1993) was a Mexican professional wrestler known under the ring name Oro (Gold), a Mexican luchador enmascarado, or masked professional wrestler.
-Hernández died in 1993 as a direct result of a wrestling match.
-He was a second-generation wrestler, and several of his brothers and cousins were also wrestlers.
-His nephew works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) as Oro Jr. as an homage to his uncle.
+Jesús Javier Hernández Silva (December 24, 1971 – October 26, 1993), better known under the ring name Oro ("Gold"), was a Mexican professional wrestler.
+He was a second-generation wrestler, and several of his brothers and cousins were also professional wrestlers.

+Hernández was best known for his time with Consejo Mundial de Lucha Libre (CMLL), where he won the Mexican National Tag Team Championship with his brother Plata, as well as the NWA World Middleweight Championship.
+He died in 1993 as a direct result of a professional wrestling match.
+His nephew works for CMLL as Oro Jr. as a homage to his uncle.

-Personal life
+Early life

-Born in Guadalajara, Jalisco, he and his brother Esteban Hernández Silva wanted to become professional luchadores like their father, Esteban Hernandez, who wrestled as Calavera II (The Skull II), forming a tag team known as Los Hermanos Calavera ("The Skull Brothers") with his brother Calavera I. His father was initially reluctant to the idea of his sons becoming professional wrestlers, but finally agreed to teach them some basic moves before sending them to the Empresa Mexicana de Lucha Libre (EMLL)-run gym at Arena Mexico.
-There they received further training from Diablo Velasco before they were allowed to make their in-ring debut.
+Born in Guadalajara, Jalisco, he and his brother Esteban Hernández Silva wanted to become professional luchadores like their father, Esteban Hernandez, who wrestled as Calavera II ("The Skull II"), forming a tag team known as Los Hermanos Calavera ("The Skull Brothers") with his brother Calavera I. His father was initially reluctant of the idea of his sons becoming professional wrestlers, but he finally agreed to teach them some basic moves before sending them to the Empresa Mexicana de Lucha Libre (EMLL, later renamed Consejo Mundial de Lucha Libre (CMLL))-run gym at Arena México, where they received further training from Diablo Velasco.